ulzha/spive/docs/SCRATCHPAD.md

 Answer to the question: "What's the smallest amount of effort to get robust observability and scalability?"
 How to get there as cheaply as possible, with the least cognitive overhead.
 In my application code I would prefer to not write any retry loops or metrics emitters ~ever again.

+There are only two kinds of errors - hardware breaking, and bugs (programmer logic lapses, code reaching illegal/unanticipated state).

+There is only one kind of warning - timeout.

 Quasi-durable execution?
 Is this structured scalability?
 (By analogy to structured concurrency)

+S3 - Serverless Structured Scalability?
+(Friends with D3 - Data Driven Documents)

 We taught sand to think, but then it got sidetracked with all those nondeterministic ideas...
 Sand, get back in line